- Dublin, Ireland.

 3 Hexes distance: Type of Unit (Armour, Inf, PzGr).

-Enemy unit strength will never be given, only guessed.
+Enemy unit strength will never be given, commanders can only go on what battlefield commanders report.

 Quick reference chart.